dierye/dfirmsan/Firmware_for_evalution.md

 + **DIR-629-B1:**

-CVE-2018-10996 session.cgi?ACTION=logout request（command）
+CVE-2018-10996 :session.cgi?ACTION=logout request（command）
-CVE-2018-5318 soap.cgi中使用sprintf()函数拼接了http请求的HTTP_SOAPACTION字段，并将之存储到栈上，导致缓冲区溢出。(BOF)
+CVE-2018-5318 :The sprintf() function in soap.cgi spliced the HTTP_SOAPACTION field of an http request and stored it on the stack, causing a buffer overflow.
+(BOF)

 + **DIR-859 A3-1.06**: